-Cloud Free Night is an online weather forecast information service, for the benefit of the Australian and New Zealand astronomy community.
+Cloud Free Night is a free online weather forecast information service, for the benefit of the Australia & New Zealand astronomy and photography communities.
 It is unique in offering a comparison of the widely available forecasts from the United States GFS global model with higher resolution forecasts from the Australian Bureau of Meteorology ACCESS model.
 The Cloud Free Night website has also been optimised for mobile devices.

-How can I access all this information?Cloud Free Night has multiple levels of access to information on the website: Public (free/no login required), Member (free/login required) and Supporter (contribution/login required).
+How can I access all this information?Cloud Free Night has multiple levels of access to the information on the website: Public, Member (registration and login required) and Supporter (registration, location information and login required).
 What's available in myCFN? presents a summary of the products/functionality available with these levels of access.
 Login is via myCFN for a personalised CFN experience with Member or Supporter access.
 Existing Public (or new) Cloud Free Night users are encouraged to complete the Feedback Survey.
-You will be registered for myCFN (personalised CFN experience) and rewarded with one month of (no obligation) Supporter access to all features.
+You will be registered for myCFN with one month of Supporter access to all features.
+Editing your profile and adding location information (club/address optional) is required to continue Supporter access.
+Existing Members just need to check or add location information to their profile to obtain Supporter access.
 This is the best way to appreciate the value of all the features in Cloud Free Night.

 Cloud Free Night provides forecast maps over specific Australian regions and New Zealand, and meteograms summarising the forecast over the next ten days for particular locations.
 The maps allow you to toggle between the GFS and ACCESS models at any point while the meteograms (time-series graphs) present detailed cloud information or a summary comparison of the two models.